shyroni222-art/kimestry_app/README.md

 ## Frontend

-The frontend is planned to provide:
+The frontend is built with React and provides:
-- A dashboard for monitoring pipeline results
-- A leaderboard of pipeline benchmarks
+- A beautiful, responsive leaderboard of pipeline benchmarks
+- Real-time updating of benchmark metrics
+- Interactive charts and visualizations
-- User interface for running pipelines
+- Performance statistics for all pipelines
+- Auto-refreshing data from the backend API

+### Features
+- Real-time leaderboard with pipeline rankings
-- Data visualization tools
+- Accuracy metrics visualization
+- Auto-refreshing data (every 30 seconds)
+- Responsive design for all screen sizes
+- Beautiful animations and transitions
+- Performance statistics breakdown

+### Setup
+1. Navigate to the `frontend/` directory
+2. Install dependencies: `npm install`
+3. Start the development server: `npm start`

+### Configuration
+The frontend connects to the backend API at http://localhost:8000 by default.
+To change this, update the `API_BASE_URL` constant in `frontend/src/App.js`.

 ## Setup